Data-Driven-World/d2w_mini_projects/mp_sort/Readme.md

 > cd %USERPROFILE\fip_powerx_mini_projects\mp_sort
 ```

 You should see `application.py` in this root folder.

+#### Local Computer

-Run Flask by typing:
+If you are using your own computer, you can run Flask by typing:

 or
 ```shell